What are spending reviews?

 Spending reviews are:

-- a new and promising approach to further enhancing the effectiveness and targeting of government measures
+- an established approach to further enhance the effectiveness and targeting of government measures

 - an instrument for the continuous review of government functions, with a focus on the effective and efficient use of resources